-Skyview was the best one and I even scored a power converter that plugs into UK power sockets someone had left behind.
-I managed to shower during my 8 hour transit as well.
+Skyview was the best one and I even scored a power converter that plugs into UK power sockets that someone had left behind.
+I managed to shower during my 8 hour transit at Singapore airport.

 Dinner was served about 1 hour into the flight around 12.30 am local time.
 I didn’t go for any alcohol given the time of the flight.
-I ordered breakfast before going to sleep and it was good waking up to what i wanted.
-The seat converts into a nearly flat bed which allowed me close to 5 hours on and off sleep over the next 8 hours.
-I had an exit wing seat so I could get up easily without waking my neighbour.
+I ordered breakfast before going to sleep and it was good waking up to what I wanted.
+The seat converts into a nearly flat bed which allowed me 5 hours on and off sleep over the next 8 hours.
+I had an exit wing seat so I could exit into the aisle easily without waking my seat neighbour.

 3. Frankfurt, Germany

 I spent most of my time in the Japan Airlines lounge.
-I was their only customer for quiet a while.
-A very welcome shower and change of clothes during this time.
-Hard to believe that in 1999 I did overnight bus rides in USA and now I struggle with business class flights which are must easier.
+I was their only customer for quite a while.
+A very welcome shower later and another change of clothes refreshed me somewhat.
+Hard to believe that in 1999 I did overnight bus rides in USA and now I struggle with business class flights which are much easier.

-After finally getting through security I had started running when I saw a young mother with 2 children aged under 4 crying before she didn’t think she would make it.
-No one was helping especially not the airport staff who caused this chaos so I went back and helped her by carrying her bags so she could look after children and talking to her (she was English).
-I was the last one on the plane has a result but I blame the airport staff.
+After finally getting through security I had started running when I saw a young mother with 2 children aged under 4 crying because she didn’t think she would make the flight.
+Making it worse was no one was helping including the airport staff who caused this chaos so I went back and helped her by carrying her bags to the plane so that she could look after her children.
+We were the last one on the plane has a result but I blame the airport staff and the poor airport setup.
 I will be back here again twice in the next 2 weeks, hopefully with better experiences.